 KPMG

 SERVICE 2021

-Audit Fees \$466,712
+Audit Fees \$ 466,712

 Audit-Related Fees

 Tax Fees \$ 15,418

 All Other Fees

-Total \$482,130
+Total \$ 482,130

-EISNERAMPER
+EISNERAMPER L Company of the Comp

 SERVICE 2022

-Audit Fees \$435,750
+Audit Fees \$ 435,750

 Audit-Related Fees

 Tax Fees

 All Other Fees

-Total \$435,750
+Total \$ 435,750

-"Audit fees" represented the aggregate fees for professional services rendered for the audit of our consolidated and combined financial statements and the review of our quarterly financial statements on Form 10-K and Form 10-Q, respectively, that are customary under the standards of the Public Company Accounting Oversight Board (United States), and in connection with regulatory requirements.
+[&]quot;Audit fees" represented the aggregate fees for professional services rendered for the audit of our consolidated and combined financial statements and the review of our quarterly financial statements on Form 10-K and Form 10-Q, respectively, that are customary under the standards of the Public Company Accounting Oversight Board (United States), and in connection with regulatory requirements.
 The amount also includes other services that are normally provided by KPMG and EisnerAmper in connection with statutory and regulatory filings or engagements.

-"Tax fees" consisted of fees related to tax compliance, tax planning and tax advice.
+[&]quot;Tax fees" consisted of fees related to tax compliance, tax planning and tax advice.